Home » Blog » Behavioral Assessments » How to Use a Workplace Personality Assessment Effectively

 Best practices for personality tests in the workplace

-Personality testing can be a boon to your workplace and workforce, when applied properly.
+Personality testing can be a boon to your workplace and workforce when applied properly.
 That means using them in conjunction with other tools and alongside other data, and applying it in context.

 Avoid making assumptions based on results.

 Personality assessments typically highlight an individual’s dominant traits, but they don’t define the entirety of a person’s abilities or potential.
-Approach the results with an open mind to avoid stereotyping employees based on their profiles.

 Choose dynamic, actionable assessments.